adbd-upc/Bayes-Zipf-Polylog/README.md

 The Zipf-Polylog distribution extends the Zipf distribution by adding an extra parameter.

+Key Reference:

+Valero, J., M. Pérez-Casany, and A. Duarte-López (2022).
+The Zipf-Polylog distribution: Modeling human interactions through social networks. *Physica A: Statistical Mechanics and its Applications.*

 **Current research interests:**

 * Bayesian - frequentist reconciliation through Bernstein - von Mises result